ScriptBits/ScriptBits/README.md

 ### G'day traveller.
 Thanks for stopping by 👋

-I'm a small library of projects for Computer Science teachers to use with their high school students and/or beginning college students.
+I'm slowly assembling a library of projects for Computer Science teachers to use with their high school students and/or beginning college students.
+Everything here is free for your classroom use.
+All I ask is that you contribute back to the library and when the opportunity arises, put in a kind word.

 What I do? 👨‍💻
 * Computer Science Instructor